clojurewerkz/legacy-blog/source/_posts/2013-06-15-elastisch-1-dot-2-0-beta1-is-released.markdown

 Elastisch is a battle tested, small but feature rich and well documented [Clojure client for ElasticSearch](http://clojureelasticsearch.info).
 It supports virtually every Elastic Search feature and has [solid documentation](http://clojureelasticsearch.info).

-[1.2.0-beta1](https://clojars.org/clojurewerkz/elastisch/versions/1.2.0-beta1) is a development release that has improvement sorting support in the native client.
+[1.2.0-beta1](https://clojars.org/clojurewerkz/elastisch/versions/1.2.0-beta1) is a development release that has improved sorting support in the native client.